 The development of the features since past editions has made all the users very happy which includes the basic users and also the advanced users.
 There are many such applications like Windows 10 Task Scheduler which are unknown to the basic users.
-But with the help of this post we can at least expect our readers to give it a try and experience this.
-Use this application when you have to create any new task and make it run on specified set time.
+But with the help of this post, we can at least expect our readers to give it a try and experience this.
+Use this application when you have to create any new task and make it run on a specified set time.
 Apart from that, you can perform many actions on your tasks.

 We have not covered the actions part in this article as it is a huge topic.
-We will soon bring you a post which will describe you all the slightest details of the Actions part of the Task Scheduler.
+We will soon bring you a post which will describe to you all the slightest details of the Actions part of the Task Scheduler.
 Till then, we request you to go through the Task Scheduler once and manage all sorts of tasks on your Windows 10 computer and let us know how it went.
 Did you face any problem?
 Share it in the comments below, we will try our best.